Snowfire/docs-for-snowfire/get-started/level-1-css.md

 # Level 1 – Get started with CSS

-Snowfire Code gives you a single CSS file which allows you to write CSS that will be applied to the website.
+Firecode gives you a single CSS file which allows you to write CSS that will be applied to the website.
 Please note that you can't access existing CSS code, you will have to write rules that override the defaults.
 We have a great examples page to show you how to do this.